IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

      ![image](https://github.com/user-attachments/assets/38e7a10e-427d-4f22-97a7-8b421870723d)

-8. Monitor deployment using the below command until all pods are in Running state. <br>
+8. Monitor deployment by using the following command until all pods are in Running state. <br>
-   Hit Ctrl-C on the keyboard to exit and come back to the shell prompt.
+   Press Ctrl-C on the keyboard to exit and come back to the shell prompt.

      `oc get pods -w` **(A)**

       ![image](https://github.com/user-attachments/assets/67a1498b-25f2-4e19-be32-530fec0ea62a)

-### Deploy jupyter notebook
+### Deploy Jupyter Notebook

-1. Run the below set of commands to deploy jupyter notebook (NB).<br>Ignore any warnings if seen.
+1. Run the following set of commands to deploy a Jupyter Notebook (NB).<br>Ignore any warnings if seen.

      `cd nb-deployment` **(A)**